fbpx

 Mathnasium: Restrictive In-Session Math Learning

 Math Project’s K-8 curriculum is unique, proven and enriches the US and Canadian Common Core School Curriculum.
-Students may choose between one-to-one and group sessions.
-Math Project’s programs provide up 1.5 to 6 hours of instruction time per week, which by far exceeds what other math programs have to offer.
-In addition to weekly sessions, Math Project also provides free online drop-in sessions with teachers for homework help.
-With homework assigned for children to reinforce the material they learned in their study sessions, parents can choose how much homework is assigned to their children on a weekly basis.
-Tests and assessments are conducted throughout the program in order to solidify progress and skill retention.
+Students may choose between one-to-one and group sessions.Math Project’s programs range from 40 minutes to up to 2 hours of instruction time per week to cater to unique student needs.
+In addition to weekly sessions, Math Project also provides 4 free online drop-in sessions every week with teachers for homework help.
+With homework assignments to reinforce the material learned in their study sessions, parents have the option to choose the amount of homework assigned to their children on a weekly basis.
+The program also includes tests and assessments conducted throughout to solidify progress and skill retention.

 Math Project also prepares students who are ahead of their peers in school, or are interested in math for test taking environments, and national and international math contests, such as: Mathematica, Kangaroo, Gauss, Pascal, Euclid, AMC (American Mathematics Competition), International Mathematical Olympiad, and many more.
-Besides achieving milestones in these math contests, many Math Project students are also able to pass Advanced Placement Exams with flying colours.
+Besides achieving milestones in these math contests, many Math Project students are also able to pass Advanced Placement Exams with high scores.

 Age Group4 to 18 years olds6 to 18 years olds3 to 16 years olds